vtfk/node-shared-logger/README.md

 ## Usage

 > [!IMPORTANT]
-> Version 5.x.x and above requires Nodejs 16 or higher
+> Version 5.x.x and above requires Node.js 16 or higher

 ## Config
 All options are optional.